csci564/project3/README.md

 ### Branch Predictor Behavior

-The following describes how the simulation must behave. *Note that some of this functionality is already implemented by the starer code.*
+The following describes how the simulation must behave. *Note that some of this functionality is already implemented by the starter code.*

 **Assumptions:**